TimeMagazineLabs/traveling_santa_problem/README.md

 # Overview
 There are 3,108 counties in the continental United States, and Santa has to visit each one of them, seeing as [92 percent of Americans](http://www.pewresearch.org/fact-tank/2015/12/21/5-facts-about-christmas-in-america/) celebrate Christmas.
 That divides this problem into two parts:

-1. Assuming Santa chiefly delivers to children age 16 and under, how many households--houses, apartments and other residences--does he have to visit in each county to make sure everyone gets their presents?
-Using a combination of Census tables and reams of microdata from [IPUMS](https://www.ipums.org/), one can produce confident estimates for those figures.
+1. Assuming Santa chiefly delivers to children age 15 and under, how many households--houses, apartments and other residences--does he have to visit in each county to make sure everyone gets their presents?
+Using a combination of Census tables, granular Census tract data, and reams of microdata from [IPUMS](https://www.ipums.org/), we produced a detailed estimate.

 2. What is the optimal route through those 3,108 counties so that Santa wastes as little time as possible in transit?
 This is known as the ["Travelling Salesman Problem"](https://en.wikipedia.org/wiki/Travelling_salesman_problem) and has occupied mathematicians, computer scientists and other researchers for decades.
 A variety of solutions exist with varying levels of accuracy, complexity and abuse to your poor Macbook's processor.